 This guide is provided in addition to, and does not replace, any requirements agreed with the L G P S administering authority.

-Reform of the L G P S

-Significant changes were made to the L G P S in England and Wales from 1 April 2014.
-The most significant changes were:

-the change from a final salary scheme to a career average revalued earnings scheme

-the Normal Pension Age (NPA) changed from age 65 to State Pension age (with a minimum of 65).
-NPA is the age at which a member can take their pension benefits without a reduction for early payment.

 In this guide we refer to the career average scheme as ‘the 2014 Scheme’ and the final salary pension scheme as ‘the 2008 Scheme’.

-Scheme membership up to 31 March 2014 is protected as final salary membership.
-Further protections were put in place for members protected by ‘the underpin’ (see section 7).

 Important: The examples in this guide are provided for illustration only and do not override any regulatory or statutory requirements.

 1. Data